Home -> Filing Your Return -> Donation Tax Credit

 P113 Gifts and Income Tax - includes information on donations to U.S. charities.

-Issuing receipts - Official donation receipts must include required information.
-One of the inclusions is the name and website of the Canada Revenue Agency, which has changed to canada.ca/charities-giving.
-Charities and qualified donees have until March 31, 2019 to update their receipts.
+Official donation receipts must include required information.
+Charities and qualified donees had until March 31, 2019 to update their receipts.

 It is usually best to claim all donations on the tax return of one spouse.